schvetsov/WebScraper3/Readme.md

 ### Description
-Written entirely in Excel with VBA and XML/HTTP Object Libraries Performs searches by license numbers and pulls the address out of the webpage DOM and pastes it in the spreadsheet
+Written entirely in Excel with VBA and XML/HTTP Object Libraries Performs searches by license number and pulls the address out of the webpage DOM and pastes it in the spreadsheet

 ### Installation Instructions
-This project was ritten in Microsoft Excel 2016 edition, it has not been tested in older versions.<br/>
+This project was written in Microsoft Excel 2016 edition, it has not been tested in older versions.<br/>
 It will not work in iOS version of Excel due to missing object libraries

 1. Open a blank Excel workbook